-GLUCOSE: Small amounts of glucose are normally excreted by the kidney.
-5 Concentrations as little as 0.1 g/dl glucose, read either at 10 or 30 seconds, may be significantly abnormal if found consistently.
-At 10 seconds, results should be interpreted qualitatively; for semi-quantitative results, read at 30 seconds only.
+Small amounts of glucose are normally excreted by the Glucose: kidney.
+Concentrations as little as 0.1 g/d glucose, read either at 10 or 30 seconds, may be significantly abnormal if found consistently.
+At 10 seconds, results should be interpreted qualitatively; for semiquantitative results, read at 30 seconds only.

-BILIRUBIN: Normally, no bilirubin is detectable in urine by even the most sensitive method.
+Bilirubin: Normally, no bilirubin is detectable in urine by even the most sensitive method.
+Even trace amounts of bilirubin are most sensitive method.
 Even trace amounts of bilirubin are sufficiently abnormal to require further investigation.
-Atypical colors (colors produced which are different than the negative or positive color blocks shown on the Color Chart) may indicate that bilirubin derived bile pigments are present in the urine sample and are possibly masking the bilirubin reaction.
+Atypical colors colors produced which are different than the negative or positive color blocks shown on the Color Chart) may indicate that bilirubin derived bile pigments are present in the urine sample and are possibly masking the bilirubin reaction.

-KETONE: Normally, no ketones are present in urine.
-Detectable levels of ketone may occur in urine during physiological stress conditions such as fasting, pregnancy, and frequent strenuous exercise.
-6-8 In starvation diets, or in other abnormal carbohydrate metabolism situation, ketones appear in the urine in excessively large amounts before serum ketones are elevated.

-SPECIFIC GRAVITY: Random urine may vary in specific gravity from 1.003-1.040+.
-Twenty-four hour urine from normal adults with normal diets and normal fluid intake will have a specific gravity of 0.016-1.02210 in severe renal damage the specific gravity is fixed at 1.010, the value of the glomerular filtrate.
+Ketone: Normally, no ketones are present in urine.
+Detectable levels of ketone may occur in urine during physiological stress conditions such as fasting, pregnancy, and frequent strenuous exercise.6-8 In starvation diets, or in other abnormal carbohydrate metabolism situation, ketones appear in the urine in excessively metabolism situation, ketones appear in the urine in excessively large amounts before serum ketones are elevated.
+Specific Gravity: Random urine may vary in specific gravity from 1.003-1.040+.
+Twenty-four hour urine from normal adults with normal diets and normal fluid intake will have a specific gravity of 1.016-1.022.
+In severe renal damage, the specific gravity is fixed at 1.010, the value of the glomerular filtrate.

-BLOOD: Any green spots or green color developing on the reagent area within 40 seconds is significant and the urine should be examined further.
-Blood is frequently, but not invariably found in the urine of menstruating females.
+Blood: Any green spots or green color developing on the reagent area within 40 seconds is significant and the urine should be examined further.
+Blood is frequently, but not invariably found in the urine of monteneting formal constants. urine of menstruating females.

-PH: newborn: 5-7 thereafter: 4.5-8 average: 6.3

-PROTEIN: In 24-hour urine, 1-14 mg/dl of protein may be excreted by the normal kidney.4 A color matching any color block greater than trace indicates significant proteinuria.
+urine of menstruating females. pH: newborn: 5.0-7.0 thereafter: 4.5-8.0 average: 6.0.
+Protein: In 24-hour urine, 1-14 mg/dl of protein may be excreted by the normal kidney.
+A color matching any color block greater than trace indicates significant proteinuria.
 For urine with high specific gravity, the test area may most closely match the trace color block even though only normal concentrations of protein are present.
-Clinical judgment is needed to evaluate the significance of trace results.
+Clinical judgment is needed to evaluate the significance of trace results results.

-UROBILINOGEN: In a healthy population, the normal urine urobilinogen range obtained with this test is 0.2-1.0 Ehrlich Unit/dl.
+Urobilinogen: In a healthy population, the normal urine urobilinogen range obtained with this test is 0.2-1.0 Ehrlich Unit/dl.
 A result of 2.0 EU/dl may be of clinical significance and the same patient sample should be evaluated further.

-NITRITE: Normally no detectable amount of nitrite is present in urine.3 The nitrite area will be positive in a proportion of cases of significant infection, depending on how long the urine specimens were retained in the bladder prior to collection.
+Nitrite: Normally no detectable amount of nitrite is present in urine.
+The nitrite area will be positive in a proportion of cases of significant infection, depending on how long the urine specimens were retained in the bladder prior to collection.
 Retrieval of positive cases with the nitrite test range from as low as 40%, in instances where little bladder incubation occurred, to as high as 80% in instances where a minimum of 4 hours incubation occurred.

-LEUKOCYTES: Normal urine specimens generally yield negative results with this test.
-A trace result may be of questionable clinical significance and it is recommended that the test be repeated using a fresh sample from the same patient.
-Repeated trace and positive results are of clinical significance.
+Leukocytes: Normal urine specimens generally yield negative results with this test.
+A trace result may be of questionable clinical significance and it is recommended that the test be repeated using a resh sample from the same patient.
+Repeated trace and positi results are of clinical significance.

-ASCORBIC ACID: The daily urinary output of ascorbic acid varies with the intake; output is approximately half of the intake.
+Ascorbic Acid: The daily urinary output of ascorbic acid varies with the intake; output is approximately half of the intake.
 The average urinary output ranges from 20-30 mg/day.
 If ascorbic acid is detected in urine, stop taking ascorbic acid for 24 hours and retest.
 False negative and weak reaction of glucose, blood and bilirubin may be observed if: